simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

 * When configured via Hiera, libkv configuration must include a default backend configuration.

-* Users must be able to set libkv configuration in an individual libkv Puppet functions call.
+* Users must be able to set a libkv configuration in an individual libkv Puppet function call.

-  * Configuration may includes global libkv options and backend configurations.
+  * Configuration may include global libkv options and backend configurations.
-  * Configuration may select of a specific, existing, backend configuration.
+  * Configuration may select a specific, existing, backend configuration.
   * Configuration must override any Hiera libkv configuration.

 * Users must be able to self-identify with an application identifier in an individual libkv Puppet function call.

-  * The application id will be used to lookup the appropriate backend configuration to use, when the function call has not already specified it.
+  * The application id will be used to look up the appropriate backend configuration to use, when the function call has not already specified it.
   * The application id can be unique to a caller or shared among libkv function calls.